Louise Glück – O jardim

 Eu já os observei por tempo suficiente,

-as coisa que vocês amam, falando
+as coisa que vocês amam, comunicando-me

-elementos da terra, como preferirem,
+detalhes da terra, como preferem,

 gavinhas